-Good Samaritan Hospital became the first hospital in the state to receive the combined recognition of the State as a Designated Stroke Center and the Gold Seal of Approval for healthcare quality for strokes from the Joint Commission on Accreditation of Healthcare Organizations.
+Good Samaritan Regional Medical Center became the first hospital in the state to receive the combined recognition of the state as a Designated stroke Center and the Gold Seal of Approval for healthcare quality for strokes from the Joint Commission on Accreditation of Healthcare Organizations.

 what is a stroke?

 A Cerebrovascular Accident (CVA), most commonly known as a Stroke, is the third leading cause of death behind heart disease and cancer.
 It is also a leading cause of severe long-term disability.
 Are you at risk for a stroke?

 Just as a heart attack is caused when blood flow is restricted to the heart’s arteries, a stroke is caused when blood flow to the brain is restricted.
 A stroke occurs when brain cells die from lack of oxygen.

 A stroke is a life-threatening event that happens when part of the brain is not getting enough oxygen.
 It may be due to either a prolonged lack of oxygen to the brain or bleeding into or around the brain.
 Each year, approximately 600,000 people in the United States suffer a stroke.
 A fact to remember - 80% of strokes are preventable!